 - Have a craft day with kids and create unicorn crafts.

-There are close to 2000 National Days in the year and over 150 of them happen in April.
-Check out my list of other National Days in April here.
+There are close to 2000 national days in the year and over 150 of them happen in April.
+Check out the list of other national days in April here.
 Be sure to check back often to see which day we are celebrating today.

 - National Groundhog Day – February 2

 - National Golden Retriever Day – February 3